snail007/gmc/docs/MANUAL.md

 ### 3. DOWNLOAD BINARY

-Download address: [GMCT tool chain](https://github.com/snail007/gmct/releases), need according to your operating system platform, download the corresponding binary package, and then extract the `gmct` binary or `gmct.exe`
+Download address: [GMCT tool chain](https://github.com/snail007/gmct/releases), need according to your operating system platform, download the corresponding binary package, and then extract the `gmct` binary or `gt.exe`
 Just put it in the `$GOPATH/bin` directory, then open a command line and execute `gmct -- Help`.
 If you have help information for `GMCT`, the installation is successful.

 ## GENERATE WEB PROJECT